-I find that most problems in the life and/or ministry of many of today's pastors are rooted in the pastor not abiding in Jesus... not regularly spending quality and quantity time in prayer and Bible reading.
+I find that most problems in the life and/or ministry are rooted in the fact that the person(s) is not abiding in Jesus... not regularly spending quality and quantity time in prayer and Bible reading.

 To put it into sports terms, every athlete and team will lose most games when they lack a basic mastery of the fundamentals of the sport.
 Can't dribble the ball?
 Your team will not win most soccer/basketball games.
 Can't find the time to pray and read the Bible?
 You will not win at most of life nor ministry.

-And then pastor, as you get yourself abiding in the vine, begin to raise up others (usually outside of your ministry) to commit to praying for you, your family, and your ministry each day.
+And then, as you get yourself abiding in the vine, begin to raise up others to commit to praying for you, your family, and your job/business/ministry each day.
 We address this subject more in this article: Stop Fighting Alone!